pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 Run your program now — click the green flag.

-This looks just about alright, although the holes are a bit high up.
+This looks alright, but the holes are a bit high up.
 Let's make it so they're a bit lower down the screen.
 To do this, we want to write some code that runs as soon as the green flag is clicked.
 In Scratch, we would do something like

 ``` scratch
 when green flag clicked: